 - The overall level of funding (the Notional Budget) for SEND is delegated to the school by the LA and is identified in the school budget statement.
-This amount is not ring-fenced.
+This amount is not ringfenced.
 The responsibility for determining the amount of resource for SEND lies with the School Governors who will seek advice from the Head teacher and SENCo. - The resources for SEND are used to provide LSAs, specific training on SEND and specialist resources.
 The costs of the SENCo are met from the main school budget.
 The SENCo has the key responsibility for determining the allocation of these resources in consultation with the senior management and the rest of the staff. - In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
-Training needs are assessed every year depending on the current intake and the experience of the teacher. - All teachers meet with the SENCo in preparation for the new school year's intake to discuss the needs of individual pupils. - The school's SENCOs regularly attend the LAs SENCo network meetings in order to keep up to date with local and national updates in SEND.
+Training needs are assessed every year depending on the current intake and the experience of the teacher. - All teachers meet with the SENCo in preparation for the new school year's intake to discuss the needs of individual pupils. - The school's SENCOs regularly attend the LAs SENCo network meetings in order to keep up to date with local and national updates in SEND. - LSAs meet with the SENCo termly to discuss and undertake training as necessary.